 “The raw emotion, lyrically dense and poetic style of musicality is unmatched by anyone in the “rap” genre if you could even call it that.
 It’s extremely expressive and ever changing to the point to where every time you listen to it, you notice – and are blow away by – something new.
 The references to classical literature and the homage it pays to its predecessors is just one other reason why I love R.A.P Ferreira’s work.”

 Nice White Parents

 Melissa Russo, people partner in Lincoln, learned a lot listening to Nice White Parents.
-“This podcast looks at the sixty year relationship between white parents and the public school down the block – a public school mostly utilized by non-white children.”
+“This podcast looks at the sixty year relationship between white parents and the public school down the block – a public school mostly utilised by non-white children.”

 The podcast helped Melissa look at the school system from a fresh perspective.
 “Having grown up in a small town dominated by middle to upper class families, I find myself naive at times about the power white people actually have.
-This podcast brought to light a lot of situations that happen in the schools systems in NYC that I would have never realized!”
+This podcast brought to light a lot of situations that happen in the schools systems in NYC that I would have never realised!”